Top 5 Career Awareness Activities for Middle School Students

 That’s a tall order for a middle school class, which is why career awareness activities are so hard to find — and even harder to apply to middle school students.

 With that in mind, you have a few options at your disposal to help you out!

-These are the five best career awareness activity ideas for middle school:
+The five best career awareness activity ideas for middle school are:

 - Interest & preference questionnaires

 In this post, we'll dive into the details of each activity and give you some extra ideas for career exploration.

 You'll also find a ready-to-use career exploration activity you can implement in your classroom right now!